inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/binary.md

 #### Example Projects

 Examples on how to use the Inertial Sense SDK for binary communications are found in the [Binary Communications Example Project](../SDK/CommunicationsBinary.md) and [cltool project](../SDK/InertialSenseClassCLTool.md).
-[ASCII communications](../com-protocol/ascii.md) examples are found in the [ASCII Example Project](../SDK/CommunicationsAscii.md).
+[NMEA communications](../com-protocol/nmea.md) examples are found in the [NMEA Example Project](../SDK/CommunicationsAscii.md).

 ### Parsing Data